 Unfortunately, most homeowners, as skilled as they may be, are not roofers.
 Although many may know how to walk on a roof without causing damage, it is quite surprising just how many still manage to fall off a roof, bend their iron, or have unsecured items fly down and knock out their guttering.
 You may think you are going to save money by attempting your own Colorbond roof replacement but this is rarely the case.

 Removing The Old Roof

 Rather logically, the first thing you are going to have to start with it removing your current roofing material.
 Although Australian’s don’t usually have to worry about asbestos, there are still a few older roofing tiles that were made of this product.
-If you think that your roof might be one of the unfortunate few, then you are going to need to get a sample tested to confirm that it is asbestos based.
+If you think that your roof might be one of the unfortunate few, then you are going to need to get a sample tested to confirm that it is asbestos-based.
 If it is then you will need to follow extra precautions both for removing the tiles and disposal.
-It is recommended that you get professionals in to remove and dispose of any asbestos products, and we are now aware of how dangerous the fibres can be if you breathe them in – and when you are looking at a roof, this could affect your entire neighbourhood.
+It is recommended that you get professionals in to remove and dispose of any asbestos products, and we are now aware of how dangerous the fibers can be if you breathe them in – and when you are looking at a roof, this could affect your entire neighborhood.

 If you have the more standard corrugated iron sheets, your biggest concern is going to be getting these off your roof safely.
 If you have children or animals you will want to ensure that they are locked inside, as iron sheets falling off a roof can kill!